At least 12 Palestinians drown trying to retrieve aid parcels dropped into the sea - KESQ

 Israeli Foreign Minister Israel Katz pushed back against the demand, saying his country would not abide by the resolution.
 Following the UN vote on Monday, Amnesty International said Israeli authorities “must immediately halt their brutal bombing campaign in Gaza and facilitate the delivery of humanitarian aid.”
 It added that, “Civilian hostages must be immediately released.”

 It is unclear which country launched the specific airdrop on Monday that led to fatalities.
-Egypt, Germany, the UK, the US, Singapore, and a joint UAE-Jordanian mission all flew airdrops over Gaza on Monday.
-CNN has reached out to all the ministries of defense of the countries who carried out air drops around that time and has not received official responses.
+Egypt, Germany, the UK, the US, Singapore, and a joint UAE-Jordanian mission all flew airdrops over Gaza on Monday, though the Israel Defense Forces told CNN it can’t confirm the exact timings of the airdrops by various countries.
+CNN has reached out to all the ministries of defense of the countries who carried out air drops around that time.

+The Pentagon said Tuesday that three bundles of aid out of the 80 delivered during the US airdrop over Gaza Monday had landed in the sea after a parachute malfunction.

+“During yesterday’s humanitarian air drop, which included approximately 80 bundles, three bundles were reported to have had parachute malfunctions and landed in the water,” Deputy Pentagon Press Secretary Sabrina Singh said.
+“It is important to note that drop zones are chosen to mitigate potential failures of parachutes to deploy.
+These humanitarian aid drops occur over water and the wind causes the bundles to drift over to land.
+In the event of a parachute malfunction the bundles land in the water.”

 Another eyewitness to the mass drowning in Beit Lahia urged regional leaders to “look at us and have mercy on us.”